awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

    ```

    For more information about creating a grant for a KMS key in a different AWS account, see [Grants in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) in the *AWS Key Management Service Developer Guide*\.
+**Important**
+The service\-linked role name specified as the grantee principal must be the name of an existing role\.
+After creating the grant, to ensure that the grant allows Amazon EC2 Auto Scaling to use the specified KMS key, do not delete and recreate the service\-linked role\.

 ## Edit key policies in the AWS KMS console<a name="eding-key-policies-console"></a>